 For Classes & Champion Row

-If a solid self, or self-patterned bird, and a marked bird are in a Champion Row show down, and the birds are very, very close (the points being different per body part, but in the judge’s mind, sum to about the same total), the judge, recognizing the difficulty in the breeding achievement of a superior marking, is to give preference to the Marked bird.
+A. Markings If a solid self or self-patterned bird and a marked bird are in a Champion Row show down and the birds are very close (points being different per body part, but in the judge’s mind, sum to about the same total), the judge recognizing the difficulty in the breeding achievement of a superior marking, is to give preference to the Marked bird.

-B. COLOR: If two birds (whether Self, or Marked) are very, very close, points being different per body part, but in the judge’s mind, sum to a same total, the judge, recognizing the breeding difficulty in the achievement of superior color, is to give preference to the superior-colored bird.
+B. COLOR: If two birds (whether Self, or Marked) are very close (points being different per body part but in the judge’s mind sum to a same total) the judge recognizing the breeding difficulty in the achievement of superior color, is to give preference to the superior-colored bird.

 Birds that are mismarked, but still recognizable to the Mark (say, a Saddle, or Tailmark) must be shown with that Mark, not in AOC [Any Other Color]).